Skip to content

 3. (Optional) Configure split tunnels

-If you do not want all the traffic in your device to be WARP-enabled, configure split tunnels/prox mode to either only allow MNM traffic towards 162.159.65.1 or exclude everything else.
+If you do not want all traffic on your device to route through the Cloudflare One Client, configure split tunnels/proxy mode to either only allow Network Flow traffic towards 162.159.65.1 or exclude everything else.